AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

 - The lifetime of a gift card can be unlimited or set to a specified number of days.

 - The value of a gift card can be set to a fixed amount or set to an open amount with a minimum and maximum value.

+- Gift Card product does not have its own price in the Catalog.
+Gift card price is derived from the selected gift card amount during the purchase.

 - A gift card account for the customer can be created when the order is placed or at the time of invoice.